appbaseio/reactive-manual/docs/v1.0.0/components/SingleList.md

 1. customize the look and feel with `componentStyle`,
 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange` and `onValueChange`.
+4. specify how options should be filtered or updated using `react` prop.

 ```
 <SingleList